K-Coll/Milestone-Project-1/README.md

 ### User Stories
   * #### Client Goals
-    a.
-To showcase the newly developed camp site including the grounds, pitches and all the facilities on offer to visitors and potential customers.
+    1. To showcase the newly developed camp site including the grounds, pitches and all the facilities on offer to visitors and potential customers.
-    b.
-To allow visitors to the site to contact the camp site owners for any potential enquires or to book a holiday.
+    2. To allow visitors to the site to contact the camp site owners for any potential enquires or to book a holiday.
-    c.
-To be able to view and use the site on multiple devices.
+    3. To be able to view and use the site on multiple devices.

   * #### First Time Visitor Goals
-    a.
-I want to be able to understand the purpose of the site.
+    4. I want to be able to understand the purpose of the site.
-    b.
-I want to see pictures of the camp site pitches.
+    5. I want to see a picture of the camp site pitches.
-    c.
-I want to know what facilities are available and what the camp site offers.
+    6. I want to know what facilities are available and what the camp site offers.
-    d.
-I want to get in touch and to have any potential questions answered.
+    7. I want to get in touch and to have any potential questions answered.
-    e.
-I want to be able to navigate the site easily to find information.
+    8. I want to be able to navigate the site easily to find information.

   * #### Returning Visitor Goals
-    a.
-I want to view the pictures of the camp site for my upcoming holiday.
+    9. I want to view a picture of the camp site for my upcoming holiday.
-    b.
-I want to access useful information and review the facilities on offer while planning for an upcoming holiday at the campsite.
+    10. I want to access useful information and review the facilities on offer while planning for an upcoming holiday at the campsite.
-    c.
-I want to follow up on my previous viewing of the website in order to make an enquiry and get in touch with the camp owners.
+    11. I want to follow up on my previous viewing of the website in order to make an enquiry and get in touch with the camp owners.

   * #### Frequent Visitor Goals
-    a.
-I want to recommend Oakwood Cove Camp Site to my friends and family for their camping holidays.
+    12. I want to recommend Oakwood Cove Camp Site to my friends and family for their camping holidays.
-    b.
-I want to check out new features as the website develops.
+    13. I want to check out new features as the website develops.

 ### Scope
   The goal for the project is to make an informative, easy to navigate and visually appealing website, with a minimym of three pages.